-Beginning with our taxable year ended December 31, 2012, we elected to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
-We intend to annually qualify as a RIC.
+We intend to elect to be treated for U.S. federal income tax purposes for our taxable year ended December 31, 2012, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
 As a RIC, we generally will not have to pay corporate-level U.S. federal income taxes on any ordinary income or capital gain that we distribute to our stockholders from our taxable earnings and profits.
 Even if we qualify as a RIC, we generally will be subject to corporate-level U.S. federal income tax on our undistributed taxable income and could be subject to U.S. federal excise, state, local and foreign taxes.
 To obtain and maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our ordinary income and net short-term capital gain in excess of net long-term capital loss, if any.
 Depending on the amount of taxable income earned in a tax year in excess of distributions, we may choose to spill-over taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income in excess of distributions.
-Any such spill-over taxable income must be distributed through a distribution declared prior to filing the final federal income tax return related to the year which generated such taxable income.
+Any such spill-over taxable income tax eturn related to the year which generated such taxable income.
 See "Material U.S. Federal Income Tax Considerations."